We’re change catalysts. Problem solvers. Creative innovators.

 Christine Hackett is a skilled professional with comprehensive experience in communications, health science, and informatics.
 From communicating with stakeholders to writing code, Christine’s multiple areas of expertise make her a vital contributor to the Center for Health Innovation and Implementation Science, where she holds the role of the Dissemination and Implementation Advisor.

 Christine also contributes to the success of the Great Lakes Practice Transformation Network, where her primary role is to identify, spread and scale evidence-based practices, bright spots, and success stories that exist across the network, comprised of over 2,100 practices and 15,000 clinicians.

-Christine earned a Bachelor of Science Degree in Health Informatics from Indiana University and is currently pursuing a Graduate Certificate in Innovation and Implementation Science from the Indiana University School of Medicine.
+Christine earned a Bachelor of Science Degree in Health Informatics from Indiana University and a Graduate Certificate in Innovation and Implementation Science from the Indiana University School of Medicine.